observesport/lince-plus/docs/README.md

 ## Documentation

-Check our installation and use guide at our wiki, under development, on our [wiki](https://github.com/observesport/lince-plus/wiki)
+- Check our installation and use guide at our wiki, under development, on our [wiki](https://github.com/observesport/lince-plus/wiki)
+- Check our workshop material at [workshop](http://learning.albertosoto.es/Lince-plus-workshop1.html)

 ### Bugs or problems?
 No problem